Middlebury has one of the oldest, largest, most well-established mid-year enrollment programs in the country. And we

 On Your Application

 Students can indicate on the application their preference for a specific semester of entry (September only, February only, or either February or September)—and indicating an interest does not impact your admission decision process.
-The admissions committee may not be able to honor all preferences during Regular Decision.
-However, due to the binding nature of Early Decision, the admissions committee will honor an applicant’s preferences for entry term.
+The Admissions committee may not be able to honor all preferences during Regular Decision.
+However, due to the binding nature of Early Decision, the Admissions committee will honor an applicant’s preference for entry term.
 Febs are notified of admission at the same time as students admitted for September.

 Taking Your Febmester